 Power steering is a system that helps in steering the wheels utilizing the source of power.
 Whereas Manual steering is a system in which manual force is utilized for steering.

 The mechanism used in power steering is hydraulic and electric power.
 The hydraulic power steering contains rack and pinion, recirculating ball and nut, worm and roller, hydrostatic and electric power steering contains Rack and pinion, column driven EPS, pinion driven EPS, Rack driven EPS.
-Manual steering, it uses a rack and pinion, worm and roller, and recirculation ball and nut.
+Manual steering, uses a rack and pinion, worm and roller, and recirculation ball and nut.

 The elements used in power steering is a hydraulic pump, fluid reservoir, hoses, lines; and either a power assist unit mounted on or integral with, a power steering gear assembly.
 Whereas manual steering has a steering wheel and column, a manual gearbox and rack & pinion assembly, steering knuckles and ball joints, and the wheel spindle assemblies.